StephenWelch/arca/README.md

         - Since hip yaw isn't actuated, the robot yaw can't be controlled directly while walking
 - Actuator arrangement
     - Based on Tello Leg: [Video 1](https://www.youtube.com/watch?v=62lo04Up2vc) [Video 2](https://www.youtube.com/watch?v=mn8tCtYHzHI&t=1s) [Paper](https://arxiv.org/abs/2203.00644)
+        - Challenging practical limitation to this design is rotor inertia of QDD actuators, especially at the knee/ankle differential.
+The P36 is not QDD and is much smaller scale, removing this limitation
     - Minimizes "reflected inertia" - the moment of inertia of each link the actuator has to move
     - Keeps knee actuator in the leg frame, which reduces torque tracking requirements
     - Combined hip/roll axes